mikevalstar/gorgon/gorgonjs.dev/src/pages/docs/error-handling.md

 When you're caching an async function an error can of course happen inside the function, a HTTPS call fails, a database call times out, or maybe you've just decided to throw an error?

-When an error happens the call will only happen once but all instances will receive a thrown copy of the error.
+When an error happens the call will only happen once but all concurrent instances will receive a thrown copy of the error.

+Note: The returned error is not cached, the next request after the error will try again.

 ## Why Not Retry on Error?